APPRENTICE GUIDE

 What Does Not Count as Off-the-Job Training

-Carrying out installation, testing, or maintenance work that you already know how to do as part of your regular job duties.
-Even if this work is directly relevant to the apprenticeship standard, it is on-the-job training, not off-the-job.
-The distinction is whether you are learning something new or practising something you already know.
+Installation, testing, or maintenance work that you already know how to do as part of your regular job.
+Even where it is directly relevant to the apprenticeship standard, it is on-the-job training.
+The distinction is whether you are learning something new or repeating something you already know.

-Time spent studying for Level 2 Functional Skills in English and maths does not count towards the off-the-job training requirement.
-These are separate requirements under the apprenticeship funding rules and are tracked independently.
+Time spent studying for English and maths qualifications up to Level 2 does not count towards off-the-job training.
+These are funded and tracked separately under the apprenticeship funding rules.

-Training that is not directly relevant to the apprenticeship standard — for example, general company induction, non-technical training, or training for activities outside the scope of the ST0152 standard — does not count.
+Training that is not directly relevant to your apprenticeship standard — general company induction, non-technical training, or training for activities outside the scope of ST0152 — does not count.

-Regular progress review meetings with your training provider or employer — while valuable — are typically not counted as off-the-job training unless they include structured learning content.
+Regular progress review meetings with your training provider or employer are not normally counted as off-the-job training unless they include structured learning content.

-The grey area between "learning something new" and "doing your normal work" can sometimes be confusing.
-A good rule of thumb: if you could not do this task before your apprenticeship started (or before this training session), and it is relevant to the apprenticeship standard, then it counts.
-If you are repeating a task you already know how to do, it does not count — even if you are getting better at it through repetition.
+The grey area between learning something new and doing your normal work can be confusing.
+A good rule of thumb: if you could not do this task before the training session, and it is relevant to the apprenticeship standard, it counts.
+If you are repeating a task you already know how to do, it does not — even if you are getting better at it through repetition.

 Practise with unlimited mock exams